radview/webload-documentation/docs/dashboard/customizing_dashboard.md

 ### Adding Panels

-To add a panel in a row, click the three grey dots to the left of the row and select **Add Panel** [(Figure 46)](#_page51_x54.00_y630.04).
+To add a panel in a row, click the three grey dots to the left of the row and select **Add Panel**.
 Select the panel type: Graph, Singlestat, Table, Text, Alert List, Dashboard List, or Plugin List..

 A new empty panel of the selected type appears in the row.